theotowngarage-com/maker-space-development/electronics-area/presence-monitor/README.md

 ## Sensors
 PIR sensor module signals high when motion is detected.
 PIR module is powered from 5V

+Temperature sensor is read before each data package is sent.
+Sensor is connected over 1wire bus, and powered from 5V.
+In sleep mode current consumption does not exceed few uA.
+Conversion time is exponentialy dependent on resolution.
+Conversion is done before wifi is connected.

 ESP8266 is kept in deep sleep with WiFi radio disabled for as long as possible.
 State of PIR sensor is kept high for few seconds after motion was detected.
+This gives module time to wake up and read state every 3 seconds.

 ## Power considerations
 Device is designed to operate from battery power.